Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \mypar{Evaluation metrics} For evaluation purposes we employ two well-known metrics in medical image segmentation: the Dice similarity score (DSC) and the modified Hausdorff-Distance (MHD).
 Particularly, the MHD represents the 95\textit{th} percentile of the symmetric HD between the binary objects in two images.

 \mypar{Baseline methods}To demonstrate the efficiency of the proposed model, we compared it to several baselines.
 First, we include full-supervised baselines that will act as lower and upper bounds.
 The lower bound employs only a small set of fully labeled images (either 3, 5 or 10, depending on the setting), whereas the upper bound considers all the available training images.
+The fully labeled images used to train the lower bound baselines are exactly the same images employed in the other models.
 Then, we consider a single-branch network, referred to as \textit{Single}, which receives both fully and partial labeled images without making distinction between them.
+In order to have a fair comparison with the proposed method, we also include a version of the \textit{Single} model where the entropy of the predictions is minimized during training, i.e., \textit{Single+Ent}.
 To assess the impact of decoupling the branches without further supervision, similar to \citep{luo2020semi}, we modify the baseline network by integrating two independent decoders, while the encoder remains the same.
-This model, which we refer to as \textit{Decoupled}, is governed by different types of supervision at each branch.
-Then, our first model, which we refer to as \textit{KL}, integrates the KL divergence term presented in Eq. (\ref{eq:kl}).
-Last, \textit{KL+Ent} corresponds to the whole proposed model, which couples the two important terms in Eq. (\ref{eq:kl}) and Eq. (\ref{eq:ent-target}) in the formulation.
+This model, which we refer to as \textit{Decoupled}, is governed by different types of supervision at each branch and is equivalent to our model without the proposed KL and entropy minimization terms.
+Then, our first model, which we refer to as \textit{KL}, integrates the KL divergence term presented in Eq. (\ref{eq:kl}), whereas \textit{KL+Ent} corresponds to the whole proposed model, which couples the two important terms in Eq. (\ref{eq:kl}) and Eq. (\ref{eq:ent-target}) in the formulation.
+Last, to evaluate the benefits of the proposed method compared to a equivalent fully supervised model when the same amount of images are available, we include the results when the Single model is trained with all the images on each setting, and their corresponding pixel-level mask.
+We refer to this model as to the \textit{Upper Bound (Set-N)}, where $N$ indicates the setting.